apache/iceberg/docs/common/project/how-to-release.md

 ### Documentation Release

-Documentation and website needs to be updated as a part of Iceberg release.
+Documentation needs to be updated as a part of Iceberg release after a release candidate is passed.
+The commands described below assume the `iceberg-docs` repository and `iceberg` repository are in the same parent directory locally, and the release manager is executing commands in the `iceberg` repository.
+Adjust the commands accordingly if it is not the case.

+#### Release notes

+Release notes need to be drafted and published in the `iceberg` repository and reviewed by the community.

 #### Iceberg version update

-Before release, publish a PR to update `landing-page/config.toml` and `docs/config.toml` with the new Iceberg version number.
+Before release, publish a PR in the `iceberg-docs` repository to update `landing-page/config.toml` and `docs/config.toml` to use the new Iceberg version number.

 #### Documentation update

-To start the release process, run the following steps in the `iceberg-docs` repository to copy docs over (assume the `iceberg-docs` repository and `iceberg` repository are in the same parent directory locally, and you are in the `iceberg` repository):
+To start the release process, run the following steps in the `iceberg-docs` repository to copy docs over:

 ```shell
 rm -rf ../iceberg-docs/docs/content/docs